 The most important requirement for the DAC is its reliability.
 It must operate reliably in the harsh operating environment of freight trains, where, e.g., wagons collide at up to 12 kmph during coupling.
 In particular, the e-couplers in the DAC with the electrical contacts for power and data are subjected to massive stress.
 The key to achieving maximum reliability is therefore to reduce the number of electrical contacts to be coupled to a minimum.

-To achieve this goal, a PLC solution offers a unique advantage as the electrical power contacts can be used for data communication.
+To achieve this goal, a PLC solution offers a unique advantage as the electrical power contacts can be used also for data communication.

 PLC is not new to freight train applications.
 It has been successfully employed for more than 20 years in North American freight trains for the control of the braking system.

-The Power Line Communication Train Backbone (PTB) based on plc-tec’s PLUS technology has been designed as a train backbone network in which PLC is used for data communication via the power distribution line on the future Full Digital Freight Train.
+The Power Line PLUS Train Backbone (PTB) based on plc-tec’s PLUS technology has been designed as a train backbone network in which PLC is used for data communication via the power distribution line on the future Full Digital Freight Train.

-As PTB transmits data over the power line of the train and the respective electric power pin contacts in the e-coupler of the DAC there is no need for any additional data pin contacts in the DAC.
+As PTB transmits data over the train power line and the respective electric power pin contacts in the e-coupler of the DAC there is no need for any additional data pin contacts in the DAC.
 This represents a major advantage regarding the reliability of the data communication because fewer pin contacts in the DAC means lower susceptibility to faults, lower maintenance costs and longer life cycle.